antmicro/kenning/docs/source/kenning-development.md

 In general, the metadata file consist of four fields:

-* `input` is a specification of data passed to model wrapper,
+* `input` is a specification of input data received by model wrapper (before preprocessing),
-* `processed_input` is a specification of input data preprocessed for wrapped model,
+* `processed_input` is a specification of data passed to wrapped model (after preprocessing),
-* `output` is a specification of data returned by wrapped model,
+* `output` is a specification of data returned by wrapped model (before postprocessing),
-* `processed_output` is a specification of output data postprocessed by model wrapper.
+* `processed_output` is a specification of output data returned by model wrapper (after postprocessing).

 If `processed_input` or `processed_output` is not specified we assume that there is no processing and it is the same as `input` or `output` respectively.
 Each array consist of dictionaries describing model inputs and outputs.